 Kentucky, like every other state, has a set of laws that apply to wrongful death claims.
-In this article, we'll look at some key portions of wrongful death law in Kentucky.
-We'll begin by looking at how Kentucky defines wrongful death and who may file a wrongful death case in a Kentucky court.
-We'll also cover the types of damages available in a wrongful death claim and the time limits for filing such a claim in court.
+In this article, we'll examine some of the main elements of Kentucky's wrongful death statutes.
+We'll look at how Kentucky law defines wrongful death, discuss who is eligible to file a wrongful death case, and cover the types of damages available in a wrongful death claim.
+And, finally, we'll discuss the time limits for filing this type of lawsuit in court.

-Kentucky Statutes section 411.130 defines a "wrongful death" as "the death of a person (that) results from an injury inflicted by the negligence or wrongful act of another."
+Under Kentucky law, a "wrongful death" occurs when "the death of a person results from an injury inflicted by the negligence or wrongful act of another."
 In other words, a wrongful death claim can arise when one person dies due to the legal fault of another person or entity, including by:

-"Damages"—or the plaintiff's claimed losses—in a successful wrongful death case seek to compensate the estate and the surviving family members for their loss.
-In a typical Kentucky wrongful death case, damages are typically distributed as follows:
+"Damages"—or the plaintiff's claimed losses—in a successful wrongful death case are intended to compensate the estate and the surviving family members for their loss.
+In a typical Kentucky wrongful death case, the court will award damages as follows:

-Kentucky law specifies that surviving family members may receive damages in a wrongful death case in the following order:
+Kentucky law specifies that the deceased's survivors will recover damages in a wrongful death case in the following order:

-Kentucky does allow punitive damages to be awarded in wrongful death cases caused by an intentional act or by gross negligence.
+Kentucky allows punitive damages to be awarded in wrongful death cases caused by an intentional act or by gross negligence.
 Unlike other types of damages, punitive damages are not intended to compensate the estate or surviving family members for their losses.
 Instead, punitive damages are awarded to punish particularly bad conduct and to deter other individuals from acting in an intentionally harmful or grossly negligent manner.
 (Ky.
 Rev. Stat. §§ 411.130, 411.145 (2021).)